GloverDonovan/webdev-bootcamp/reference/css-style.rst

 A typical style sheet might be structured from top to bottom like so (only an example):

-1. A preamble comment with a table of contents and other info.
+1. A preamble comment with a table of contents and other information.
 2. *Fonts* (webfonts need to be declared first so you can reference them further down the cascade).
 3. *Reset* (global resets should be first so you can override them later).